-You may experience sacroiliac (SI) joint pain as a sharp, stabbing pain that radiates from your hips and pelvis, up to the lower back, and down to the thighs.
+You may experience SI joint pain as a sharp, stabbing pain that radiates from your hips and pelvis up to the lower back and down to the thighs.
 Sometimes it may feel numb or tingly, or as if your legs are about to buckle.

-Your SI joints are located where the sacrum and ilium meet.
+Your sacroiliac joints are located where the sacrum and ilium meet in the lower back.
 The sacrum is the triangle-shaped bone near the bottom of your spine, just above your coccyx, or tailbone.
 The ilium, one of the three bones that make up your hip bones, is the uppermost point of your pelvis.

 The SI joints support the weight of your body, distributing it across the pelvis.
-This acts as a shock absorber and reduces the pressure on your spine.
+They act as a shock absorber and reduce the pressure that movement puts on your spine.

 Inflammation of one or both SI joints is called sacroiliac joint dysfunction, or sacroiliitis.
-Sacroiliitis may be caused by SI joint dysfunction.
-This is a general term that encompasses a number of conditions, including the following.
+Sacroiliitis can be caused by a number of conditions, including the following.

-Years of stress on the SI joint can eventually wear down the cartilage and lead to osteoarthritis.
+Years of stress on your joints can eventually wear down the cartilage and lead to osteoarthritis.
 Associated with aging, osteoarthritis can affect the SI joint, spine, and other joints throughout the body.

-Ankylosing spondylitis (AS) is a type of inflammatory arthritis that affects the vertebrae and joints of the spine.
+Ankylosing spondylitis (AS) is an autoimmune disease that causes a type of inflammatory arthritis that affects the vertebrae and joints of the spine.
 In addition to causing pain, severe cases of AS can cause new bone growth that fuses the joints in the spine.

 Gout, or gouty arthritis, can occur if your body has high levels of uric acid.
 This disease is characterized by joint pain, which can be severe.
 Although gout almost always affects the large toe first, all joints can be affected, including the SI joint.